 It Cleans the Scalp and Follicles

-Scalp buildup – including sebum, sweat, dead skin, hair product, and even chemicals such as DHT – can create an unhealthy environment for your hair.
+Scalp buildup – including sebum, sweat, dead skin, hair products, and even chemicals such as DHT – can create an unhealthy environment for your hair.
 This can lead to irritation and inflammation, and it can also encourage the growth of bacterial and fungal infections.

 PEO is an effective antimicrobial, fighting both bacteria and fungi (10).